ucsdanimeclub/animefest-next-site/README.md

 This component is seen in `pages/index.js`.
 This component uses the data from `data/socials.json` and returns a horizontal ListGroup of the social media icons.

+#### index/programscarousel.js

+This component reads data in the format of `data/programs.json` and returns a Carousel.

 #### exhibitor/exhibitortable.js